robbchar/corefx/Breaking-Change-Rules.md

 > This is breaking because any existing overridden members will now not function correctly for the extended range of values.

 * Decreasing the range of accepted values for a property or parameter, such as a change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)

-* Increasing the range of output values for a property, field, return or `out` value
+* Increasing the range of returned values for a property, field, return or `out` value

-* Changing a output value for a property, field, return or 'out' value, such as the value returned from `ToString`
+* Changing the returned values for a property, field, return or 'out' value, such as the value returned from `ToString`
 > If you had an API which returned a value from 0-10, but actually intended to divide the value by two and forgot (return only 0-5) then changing the return to now give the correct value is a breaking.

 * Changing the default value for a property, field or parameter (either via an overload or default value)